Welcome to midipedals.com!

 Check out our latest How To video, How To Test 13 Note Organ Pedal Wiring!

 MIDI pedals are great for guitarists and bass players who need to play overlaying notes, trigger prerecorded parts, change effects (with programs like Guitar Rig), switching stage lighting, and MORE!
 Organists converting or ‘chopping’ their concert or Hammond-style instruments can use the Cygnus MIDI Adapter to MIDI-fy their foot pedals.
 You can even make your own set of pedals using just about any normally open, momentary switches.
-Currently back ordered.
+Currently a 2-4 week availability.
 Based on the outstanding Super MIDI Peds, by Howard Cano.
+Click here for more info.

 This site is devoted to making your own set of MIDI bass pedals from donor organ pedals and either a MIDI keyboard or some kind of MIDI translator.
 We hope to be able to answer questions, offer suggestions, see reviews and other helpful information that will aid the do-it-yourselfer in creating his own set of pedals.
 Find out what all this means?

 Through the years, the site founder, Terry, has built three working sets of pedals, the first from an old MIDI keyboard and pedals from a Hammond organ.
-After over 35,000 hits on YouTube, and helping countless people via email hoping to make their own set of pedals on the cheap, Terry has started this site.
+After about 40,000 hits on YouTube, and helping countless people via email hoping to make their own set of pedals on the cheap, Terry has started this site.

 Please visit our online forum, where you can find frequently asked questions about building your own set of pedals, and don’t forget to click one of our sponsor’s links.